 The calibration function in SimVimX plugin helps you configure such sensors properly ("Calibrate analog" menu).
 The plugin will then convert the partial movement ranges of your analog sensors to the full value ranges.

-You can also use some photoresistive or magnetoresistive sensors as signal source for analog input.
-Also, it can be any other signal source or electronics module that can provide variable voltage in range of 0..5v with needed precision.
+Photoresistive or magnetoresistive sensors can be used as the signal source for the analog input.
+It can also be any other signal source or electronic module capable of providing an adjustable voltage in the 0-5 V range with the required accuracy.

 Using photoresistors is good for smooth control.
 First time I used this method for a DIY yoke in the late 90s using a 100k photoresistor connected to standard game port instead of a variable resistor.